WHY RIO’s ARTISTS ARE BEWITCHING

 JOANA CESAR – SECRETS, COLLAGES & STREET ART

 Ladies first.
 Joana Cesar is a beautiful, very calm, clear and focused woman.
-She started to paint on the streets in the early 90ies, using everything she found, like old layers of posters, moss, other plants.
+She started to paint on the streets in the early 90ies, using everything she found, like old layers of posters, moss and other plants.
 One of her signature pieces is a female figure called „Raguezo“.

 Joana owns a pretty wild past, hanging with the bad boys in Rocinha.
 But she also lived for a while in a center for Zen Buddhism in a favela, when times were still really rough.
 It could happen that a fight brought loose between the drug-gangs, making bullets fly through the Zen meditation room.
 I guess, if you can keep up a mediation in such an environment you are definitely bullet-proof with your practice.

 Joana Cesar likes secrets.
 It is like a sparkle on her skin.
 She likes to hide things, but she hides them in a good way.
 That’s maybe why she is doing these huge collages.
 They always contain more as you can see in the first place.
-Layer on layer, they conceal a different feel, view or story to them.
+Layer on layer, each conceal a different feel, view or story.

-But best known she is for her incredible catchy and coded Street Art which consists mainly of an Alphabet she invented.
+But she is best known for her incredible catchy and coded Street Art which consists mainly of an Alphabet she invented.
 It is still Portuguese, but written in a code.
 You will find the huge letters and secret messages all around town.
-It feels like an ancient language everyone can relate to, but no one is left to read it.
+It feels like an ancient language everyone can relate to, but no one is left who can read it.
 Only Joana knows what they mean.
 When I met her, she told me, only one person actually managed to crack the code, some mathematic geeky guy.
 They became best friends.